-She is devoted to the study of Spirituality in Art and explores such topics as interpersonal relationships, visual communication and personal spirituality through her art practice.
+She is devoted to the study of Spirituality in Art and explores such topics as relationships, visual communication and personal spirituality through her art practice.

 For many years Marino worked as a freelance graphic designer focusing on print advertising, marketing material design and outdoor billboard design.
 She also worked as a computer animator creating animations for television, private and corporate clients.